melkemaryam/m_thesis/proposal/project_objectives.md

 * content
 * headlines + content

-Hence, at the end, there will be a minimum of nine different classifiers that can be prepared to each other and to the current state-of-the-art.
+Hence, at the end, there will be a minimum of six different classifiers that can be prepared to each other and to the current state-of-the-art.

 ## State how your project will be aligned with the learning outcomes of your programme of study.